Empirical Finance LLC Acquires 169 Shares of The Estée Lauder Companies Inc. (NYSE:EL)

-Several other hedge funds and other institutional investors have also added to or reduced their stakes in EL.
-Mizuho Securities Co.
-Ltd. boosted its stake in shares of Estée Lauder Companies by 405.0% during the third quarter.
-Mizuho Securities Co.
-Ltd. now owns 101 shares of the company’s stock valued at $30,000 after purchasing an additional 81 shares in the last quarter.
-Canton Hathaway LLC acquired a new stake in Estée Lauder Companies in the third quarter valued at approximately $35,000.
-Penserra Capital Management LLC acquired a new stake in Estée Lauder Companies in the second quarter valued at approximately $38,000.
-Alpha Paradigm Partners LLC acquired a new stake in Estée Lauder Companies in the second quarter valued at approximately $38,000.
-Finally, Benjamin F. Edwards & Company Inc. boosted its stake in Estée Lauder Companies by 78.6% in the third quarter.
-Benjamin F. Edwards & Company Inc. now owns 150 shares of the company’s stock valued at $45,000 after acquiring an additional 66 shares in the last quarter.
-Hedge funds and other institutional investors own 61.72% of the company’s stock.
+A number of other hedge funds and other institutional investors have also recently made changes to their positions in EL.
+Morgan Stanley grew its holdings in Estée Lauder Companies by 100.7% during the second quarter.
+Morgan Stanley now owns 3,778,605 shares of the company’s stock valued at $1,201,900,000 after purchasing an additional 1,895,658 shares during the period.
+Amundi bought a new position in Estée Lauder Companies during the second quarter valued at $425,789,000.
+UBS Asset Management Americas Inc. grew its holdings in Estée Lauder Companies by 101.4% during the second quarter.
+UBS Asset Management Americas Inc. now owns 1,756,672 shares of the company’s stock valued at $558,762,000 after purchasing an additional 884,410 shares during the period.
+Nordea Investment Management AB grew its holdings in Estée Lauder Companies by 94.6% during the third quarter.
+Nordea Investment Management AB now owns 1,193,231 shares of the company’s stock valued at $364,770,000 after purchasing an additional 580,099 shares during the period.
+Finally, Border to Coast Pensions Partnership Ltd bought a new position in Estée Lauder Companies during the second quarter valued at $90,968,863,000.
+61.72% of the stock is owned by institutional investors and hedge funds.

-Several brokerages have weighed in on EL.
-DA Davidson raised their target price on shares of Estée Lauder Companies from $393.00 to $439.00 and gave the company a “buy” rating in a research note on Wednesday, November 3rd.
-Wells Fargo & Company raised their target price on shares of Estée Lauder Companies from $360.00 to $375.00 and gave the company an “overweight” rating in a research note on Wednesday, November 3rd.
-Bank of America downgraded shares of Estée Lauder Companies from a “buy” rating to a “neutral” rating and raised their target price for the company from $345.00 to $375.00 in a research note on Wednesday, January 5th.
-Deutsche Bank Aktiengesellschaft lowered their target price on shares of Estée Lauder Companies from $347.00 to $342.00 and set a “hold” rating for the company in a research note on Friday, October 22nd.
-Finally, Jefferies Financial Group lifted their price objective on shares of Estée Lauder Companies from $384.00 to $400.00 and gave the stock a “buy” rating in a research note on Wednesday, November 3rd.
-Five equities research analysts have rated the stock with a hold rating, thirteen have given a buy rating and one has assigned a strong buy rating to the stock.
-According to data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and an average price target of $367.05.
+The business also recently disclosed a quarterly dividend, which was paid on Wednesday, December 15th.
+Stockholders of record on Tuesday, November 30th were issued a $0.60 dividend.
+The ex-dividend date of this dividend was Monday, November 29th.
+This represents a $2.40 annualized dividend and a dividend yield of 0.80%.
+This is an increase from Estée Lauder Companies’s previous quarterly dividend of $0.53.
+Estée Lauder Companies’s payout ratio is currently 29.09%.

-Estée Lauder Companies (NYSE:EL) last released its quarterly earnings data on Tuesday, November 2nd.
-The company reported $1.89 earnings per share for the quarter, beating analysts’ consensus estimates of $1.67 by $0.22.
-Estée Lauder Companies had a net margin of 17.83% and a return on equity of 43.78%.
-The company had revenue of $4.39 billion during the quarter, compared to analysts’ expectations of $4.24 billion.
-During the same quarter in the previous year, the company earned $1.44 earnings per share.
-On average, equities research analysts forecast that The Estée Lauder Companies Inc. will post 7.43 earnings per share for the current year.
+A number of equities analysts have recently commented on the company.
+Raymond James raised their price target on Estée Lauder Companies from $375.00 to $390.00 and gave the stock a “strong-buy” rating in a report on Wednesday, November 3rd.
+Bank of America lowered Estée Lauder Companies from a “buy” rating to a “neutral” rating and raised their price target for the stock from $345.00 to $375.00 in a report on Wednesday, January 5th.
+Jefferies Financial Group raised their price target on Estée Lauder Companies from $384.00 to $400.00 and gave the stock a “buy” rating in a report on Wednesday, November 3rd.
+Piper Sandler raised their price target on Estée Lauder Companies from $364.00 to $380.00 in a report on Tuesday.
+Finally, Wells Fargo & Company increased their price objective on Estée Lauder Companies from $360.00 to $375.00 and gave the stock an “overweight” rating in a research report on Wednesday, November 3rd.
+Five investment analysts have rated the stock with a hold rating, thirteen have issued a buy rating and one has given a strong buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company presently has a consensus rating of “Buy” and an average target price of $367.05.

-The company also recently disclosed a quarterly dividend, which was paid on Wednesday, December 15th.
-Shareholders of record on Tuesday, November 30th were issued a $0.60 dividend.
-This is a boost from Estée Lauder Companies’s previous quarterly dividend of $0.53.
-The ex-dividend date was Monday, November 29th.
-This represents a $2.40 dividend on an annualized basis and a yield of 0.80%.
-Estée Lauder Companies’s payout ratio is presently 29.09%.
+In related news, CEO Fabrizio Freda sold 10,432 shares of the firm’s stock in a transaction dated Tuesday, November 2nd.
+The stock was sold at an average price of $317.04, for a total value of $3,307,361.28.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, Vice Chairman Sara E. Moss sold 2,035 shares of Estée Lauder Companies stock in a transaction that occurred on Friday, November 5th.
+The shares were sold at an average price of $345.90, for a total value of $703,906.50.
+The disclosure for this sale can be found here.
+In the last quarter, insiders sold 2,089,104 shares of company stock worth $714,564,572.
+Company insiders own 13.95% of the company’s stock.

 Estée Lauder Companies Profile